01 of 11

 Spot Endemic Birds

 There are approximately 280 bird species in Madagascar.
 Although this isn't a particularly high figure for the fourth-largest island in the world, a high level of endemism confirms its status as a prime birding destination.
 Over 100 species are Madagascar exclusives.
 There are three main regions for those in search of endemic birds - the eastern rainforest, the southern spiny bush and the deciduous forests in the west.
 If you have limited time, try Ranomafana National Park, home of rarities like the short-legged ground roller and the yellow-bellied sunbird-asity.
-The best time for birding is in late spring or early summer (August - December), when birds are at their most active and are dressed in their finest breeding plumage.Continue to 10 of 11 below.
+The best time for birding is in late spring or early summer (August to December), when birds are at their most active and are dressed in their finest breeding plumage.Continue to 10 of 11 below.

 10 of 11